 2) Skipping Out On Non-Verbal Social Cues

 Many times, socially awkward people do not understand what the other person is feeling towards them.
 They often miss out on cues that show that someone does not want to talk to them anymore.
-This one-sided effort can sometimes make your social encounters awkward.
+This one-sided effort can sometimes make your social encounters awkward and leave you (and the other person, at times) feeling embarrassed.
 To help manage social awkwardness better, these are the signs to look for:

 - Their feet are not pointing towards you and in some other direction.